For which kinds of medicinal products should PSURs be submitted?

 - Immediately upon request by the Austrian Federal Office for Safety in Health Care (BASG)

-The specifications outlined above are valid unless other intervals for submission are specified in the conditions of the marketing authorisatio or other deadlines for submission are defined.
+The specifications outlined above are valid unless other intervals for submission are specified in the conditions of the marketing authorisation other deadlines for submission are defined or the active substance/the combination of active substances is included to the EURD list.

 How are changes to the frequency of submission of PSURs announced and how can amendments be requested?